-Foreign subsidiaries and affiliates of the Group are subject to local regulations relative to investment, imports and exports, fair competition rules, regulations for environmental conservation, and other laws regarding business transactions, labor, intellectual property rights, income tax, currency control and so forth of the respective countries and regions where they operate.
+The Company and its subsidiaries and affiliates are subject to local and international regulations regarding investments, imports and exports, fair competition rules, regulations for environmental conservation, and other laws regarding business transactions, labor, intellectual property rights, income tax, currency control and so forth of the respective countries and regions where they operate.
 Any change to these laws and regulations or operation thereof could adversely affect the Group's financial performance and financial position through limitation of the Group's business activities or imposition of expenses to be disbursed regarding legal compliance or penalty fees, and their subsequent claims for damages based on civil liability, to the Group by reason of infringement of any of the relevant laws and regulations.